Safety culture - how to shape it?

-At the reactive stage, workers are aware of health and safety rules, but they rely on natural instincts at work, so they do not always perform their duties safely, which translates into a high frequency of accidents.
-Employees are expected to follow the rules for safe and hygienic work because they are told to, but they do not feel the need to do so themselves.
+At the reactive stage, employees are familiar with the principles of Health and Safetybut they rely on natural instincts at work and therefore do not always perform their duties safely, which translates into a high frequency of accidents.
+Workers are supposed to follow safe and hygienic working rules, because this is implied in the rules, but they do not feel the need to do so themselves.
 This is then referred to as extrinsic motivation.

 The dependent stage is distinguished by greater management involvement, training, control and worker discipline.
 Constant supervision reduces the number of accidents, nevertheless it is still a question of extrinsic motivation in relation to workers.

 At the independent stage, the employee's intrinsic motivation emerges - instead of subordination, there is commitment to one's own actions.
 Appropriate employee habits are formed, self-care and personal attentiveness emerge, resulting in a significant reduction in accidents.

 In the case of the linked (interdependence) stage, the work culture is evident not only in individual workers, but in whole teams.
 Employees are committed to health and safety, helping each other, looking out for others, interacting, recognising and negatively assessing unsafe behaviour, resulting in a maximum reduction of occupational accidents.

 Raising the level of safety culture